Reflections on Burning Man 2024

 9:30pm: The sun has set, leaving total darkness outside the bus.
 A glimmer of light shone in the distance: Black Rock City.

-As we approach, we barely discern the lights from vehicles in the non-bus line.
+As we approached, we barely discerned lights from vehicles in the non-bus line.
 In order to save fuel, these vehicles remain parked most of the time and inch forward together in waves.

 I didn’t listen to the smartphone order: